 The idea of letting a toddler create art can be as exciting for a child as it can be scary for a parent.
 What if your floors get ruined and Baby’s clothes get stained?
 Deep breaths.
 Deep breaths.

 Allowing toddlers to have arts and crafts time is important for their development.
 It can be a great time to teach Baby about colors, textures, and that getting a little dirty is perfectly OK.
 Here’s a beginner’s guide on creating art with your toddler (without the stress of a mess)!

 - Talk to teach: Arts and crafts time is a great opportunity for teaching Baby some basic vocabulary.
-Giving him options, such as “blue or yellow?” and “circle or square?” will help him learn to differentiate between different shapes and colors.
+Giving them options, such as “blue or yellow?” and “circle or square?” will help them learn to differentiate between different shapes and colors.
 The more different types of projects you do together, the more words and concepts Baby will be exposed to!

-- Keep expectations realistic: Discuss the project with Baby before you begin, but don’t try to correct his work while he’s creating.
+- Keep expectations realistic: Discuss the project with Baby before you begin, but don’t try to correct their work while they're creating.
 The work of art might end up totally different than you’d envisioned, but that’s part of process.
-Ultimately, the goal is that he enjoys making it, which is what makes it perfect.
+Ultimately, the goal is that they enjoy making it, which is what makes it perfect.
 Bear in mind, too, that Baby may not be as excited about the project as you’d hoped.
-Let him decide when art time is over – even if it has only been a couple of minutes.
+Let them decide when art time is over – even if it has only been a couple of minutes.

 - Prepare a bath: You’ll see.